MOB 3555 Paris Start-up Strategy

 Open to students who have completed the pre-requisite work and are in good academic and social standing with the college.
 See below for pre-requisite details.

-Coach bus, metro; A recommended flight itinerary will be provided to students registered for the course.
+Students will be responsible for booking their own international flight to/from Paris (CDG).
+A recommended international flight itinerary will be provided to students registered for the course.
 Students are responsible for booking their own flight AFTER the course has been confirmed to run (i.e. participant minimum number is reached).
 The international flight cost is not included in the program fee.

 |Financial Aid & Grant Information